flopezag/tutorials.secured-OrionLD/docs/index.md

 ```

 We need to repeat this procedure for the rest of resources from which we want to control the access.
 In our example
-we wanted to control the access to OrionLD regarding the creation of entities, creation of several entities.
-Take a
+we wanted to control the access to the CEF Context Broker instance regarding the creation of entities, creation of
-look in the following table to see the different permissions to be created:
+several entities.
+Take a look in the following table to see the different permissions to be created:

 | Perm. | Verb  | Resource                 | Description                                        | Organizations   |
 | ----- | ----- | ------------------------ | -------------------------------------------------- | --------------- |